shagar619/TypeScript/README.md

 let sum2 = add("Hello, ", "World!"); // sum2 is of type string
 ```
 In this example, the `add` function has two overloads: one for adding two numbers and another for concatenating two strings.
 The actual implementation of the function uses the `any` type to handle both cases, but TypeScript ensures that the correct types are used based on the provided arguments.

+#### Symbol type in TypeScript

+The `symbol` type in TypeScript represents a unique and immutable value that can be used as an identifier for object properties.
+Symbols are often used to create private or non-enumerable properties in objects, as they do not collide with string-based property names.